 Alex D. da Silva

 My paintings are dense with symbols, shaped by a restless, anxious imagination.
-I build them slowly, layering textures and mediums, adding and removing elements, weaving a visual story I continue to tell myself.
-For me, they extend beyond the present moment, I inhabit each one fully.
-At the start of a new work, I try to return to that place, not from nostalgia or deliberate design, but because it is where the connections reside, where meaning gathers, and where I still discover my way into painting.
+I build them slowly, layering textures, adding and removing elements, weaving a visual story I continue to tell myself.
+For me, they extend beyond the present moment, and I inhabit each one them.
+At the start of a new work, I return to that place, not from nostalgia or deliberate design, but because it is where the connections reside, where meaning and doubt gathers, and where I still find my way into painting.

 History is inescapable, even when we choose to ignore it.
-If we refuse to look back, we risk repeating the same failures.
-Painting is my way of entering into dialogue with that history, and of grounding myself in the only home any of us will ever know.
+Painting is my way of entering into dialogue with that narrative, and of grounding myself in the only home any of us will ever know.